ssalarzai/cst438/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-The project FruVeg which is an online grocerry store started sep 12 2019.
-The project so far has three pages in total.
-The Home page, the login page and the product list page.
-The home page has a title, a little p tag description about the FruVeg and an Image.
-The login page has username and password labels as well as a sign in button, which doesnt do anything rightnow.
-The product list has three images of vegetables with a description button underneath them.
-The button doesnt do anything for the moment.